Akash16511/Stock_Analyzer_and_Visualizer_using_Voice/README.md

 # 9. Open your favourite stock data website.
---> use voice assistant to open your favourite stock website eg. speak---> open Bombay Stock Exchange--->this will redirect you to thw web page of Bombay Stock Exchange
+--> use voice assistant to open your favourite stock website eg. speak---> open Bombay Stock Exchange--->this will redirect you to the web page of Bombay Stock Exchange